Interpreting Knowledge Graph Relation Representation from Word Embeddings: From analogies to knowledge graph relations

-Analysing the relations of popular knowledge graph datasets with the above perspective, we find that they comprise (i) a relatedness aspect that reflects a common theme (e.g. both entities are animals or geographic terms); and (ii) specific word associations of the subject and/or object entities.
-Specifically, relations appear to fall under a hierarchy of three \textit{relation types}: highly related (\textbf{R}); (generalised) specialisation (\textbf{S}); and (generalised) context-shift (\textbf{C}).
-As above, ``generalised'' indicates that any added/subtracted contexts can be from a set.
-From Fig \ref{fig:word_embeddin_relations}, type R relations can be seen as a special case of S, which, in turn, is a special case of C. Type C is therefore a generalised case of all considered relations.
-Whilst there are several other ways to classify relations (e.g. by their hierarchy, transitivity), by considering relation conditions, we delineate by the required mathematical form of their representation.
-Table \ref{table:reltypes} shows a categorisation of the relations of the WN18RR dataset \citep{dettmers2018convolutional}, containing 11 relations between 40,943 entities (a subset of WordNet \citep{miller1995wordnet}).\footnote{ We omit the relation ``similar\_to'' since its instances have no discernible structure, and only 3 occur in the test set, all of which are the inverse of a training example and trivial to predict. } An explanation for this category assignment is in Appx. \ref{sec:wordnet} and that for NELL-995 \citep{xiong2017deeppath} and FB15k-237 \citep{toutanova2015representing} relations is in Appx. \ref{sec:nell}.
+Analysing the relations of popular knowledge graph datasets, we observe that they indeed imply (i) a relatedness aspect reflecting a common theme (e.g.~both entities are animals or geographic terms); and (ii) contextual themes specific to the subject and/or object entities.
+Further, relations fall under a hierarchy of three \textit{relation types}: highly related (\textbf{R}); generalised specialisation (\textbf{S}); and generalised context-shift (\textbf{C}).
+As above, ``generalised'' indicates that context differences are not restricted to be 1-1.
+From Fig~\ref{fig:word_embeddin_relations}, it can be seen that type R relations are a special case of S, which are a special case of C. Thus type C encompasses all considered relations.
+Whilst there are many ways to classify relations, e.g.~by hierarchy, transitivity, the proposed relation conditions delineate relations by the required mathematical form (and complexity) of their representation.
+Table \ref{table:reltypes} shows a categorisation of the relations of the WN18RR dataset \citep{dettmers2018convolutional} comprising 11 relations and 40,943 entities.\footnote{ We omit the relation ``similar\_to'' since its instances have no discernible structure, and only 3 occur in the test set, all of which are the inverse of a training example and trivial to predict. } An explanation for the category assignment is in Appx. \ref{sec:wordnet}.
+Analysing the commonly used FB15k-237 dataset \citep{toutanova2015representing} reveals relations to be almost exclusively of type C, precluding a contrast of performance per relation type and hence that dataset is omitted from our analysis.
+Instead, we categorise a random subsample of 12 relations from the NELL-995 dataset \citep{xiong2017deeppath}, containing 75,492 entities and 200 relations (see Tables \ref{table:reltypes_nell} and \ref{table:reason_nell} in Appx. \ref{sec:nell}).